College Corps Logo

 • Maintain good academic standing

-• Current U.S. citizen, U.S. National or lawful permanent resident alien of the United States (copy of U.S birth certificate, passport, or Legal Permanent Resident Card), or AB 540 Dreamer
+• Current U.S. citizen, U.S. National or lawful permanent resident alien of the United States (copy of U.S birth certificate, passport, or Legal Permanent Resident Card), or qualify as an AB-540 Dreamer

 • Submit FAFSA or California Dream Act Application for 2025 - 26 by June 1, 2025